Should You Correct Someone with Alzheimer’s Disease?

 The best solution is to focus on being kind rather than being right.
 Whenever possible, go along with your mom’s new reality.
 If that means agreeing when she tells a crazy, made-up story or says something sounding like a lie, then so be it.

-Agreeing with her won’t do any harm and will definitely make her feel more calm and happy.
+Agreeing with her won’t do any harm and will definitely make her feel calmer and happier.
 Using logic and reason to explain why she’s wrong is likely to cause anger, confusion, agitation, defensiveness, or acting out with difficult behavior.

 Agreeing won’t make the Alzheimer’s worse